-In 2016, 60% of residents were unlikely to walk or cycle for longer than 10 minutes at a time6.
+In 2016, 60% of residents were unlikely to walk or cycle for longer than 10 minutes at a time.

 Casey has the largest Aboriginal and Torres Strait Islander population in the South East Metropolitan Region and 35.5% are aged less than 15 years.
 Indigenous residents earn 9% less on average than the rest of the Casey population.
-How are people physically active in Casey?
+Sport and Physical Activity Strategy 2021-2025 The challenge How are people physically active in Casey?